Why Incorporate in Nevada?

 One of the main reasons for incorporating in Nevada is to limit the exposure of your assets to business losses.
 Incorporating separates corporate activities from personal assets.
 The bullet-proof protection existing in Nevada corporations, however, takes it to a new level, making it virtually impossible for creditors and litigants to get your hard-earned assets.

 More and more business-savvy people are discovering the tremendous advantages that Nevada offers.
 Unlike most other states, there has never been a case in which the corporate veil* was pierced in Nevada, except in the instance of fraudulent activity.
-This means your personal assets receive maximum protection when separated from business activities by a Nevada corporation.
+This means your personal assets receive maximum protection when separated from business activities by a Nevada LLC or corporation.

 No Minimum Capital Requirements